Welcome to ACEP’s Clinical Emergency Data Registry

 - Establish national benchmarks for EM-specific quality measures.

-- Assists you to easily fulfill the ABEM (American Board of Emergency Medicine) MOC (Maintenance of Certification) requirement.
+- Assists you with easily fulfilling ABEM MOC Part IV (American Board of Emergency Medicine Maintenance of Certification) requirements.

 - Facilitate appropriate emergency care research.